-KeepTool Enterprise adds three more tools, ER Diagrammer, PL/SQL Debugger and DB Compare to address some special needs — beyond what is included in KeepTool Professional.
+KeepTool Enterprise adds three more Oracle tools, ER Diagrammer, PL/SQL Debugger and DB Compare.
+Thereby, it addresses some special needs — beyond what is included in KeepTool Professional.

 For example, from time to time, you may need a diagnostic tool to help you see where your PL/SQL code is failing (PL/SQL Debugger).
 Or you may find a graphic representation of the table relationships within a newly developed project to be a useful part of your documentation (ER Diagrammer).